 close companions and participated in several of the duke of

 Gloucester's campaigns, for example to Scotland in 1480.
 On 4

 January 1483 Francis Lovell was created viscount by Edward IV.

-While he certainly was wealthy to support the status, it was no
+While he certainly was wealthy enough to support the status, his

-doubt his friendship to Richard, duke of Gloucester, that was
+friendship with Richard, duke of Gloucester was the main

 After Edward IV's unexpected death on 9 April 1483, Francis Lovell was one of the men Richard, duke of Gloucester employed in the brief time he was Lord Protector for the young Edward V.